 This is another great option for fans of faster playing guitars.
 The neck is designed for speed, and the overall design is packed with heavy metal attitude.
 The alnico pickups are fantastic, and the parallel/series switching provides an entirely new range of tones not found on other LP style guitars.

-While you won’t see Gibson branding or the words “Les Paul” anywhere on this guitar, remember that Kramer is a Division of the Gibson Guitar Corporation, so it’s close to being a licensed replica, rather than just a LP style model.
+While you won’t see Gibson branding or the words “Les Paul” anywhere on this guitar, remember that Kramer is a division of the Gibson Guitar Corporation, so it’s close to being a licensed replica, rather than just an LP-style model.

-In a nod to its Gibson roots, this Kramer had a mahogany body, and even had a carved maple cap.
-The cutaway on the treble bout was super aggressive, which not only gave it a meaner look, but also provided even better access to the upper frets than you’d find on a standard LP style guitar.
+In a nod to its Gibson roots, this Kramer had a mahogany body and even a carved maple cap.
+The cutaway on the treble bout was super aggressive, which not only gave it a meaner look, but also provided even better access to the upper frets than you’d find on a standard LP-style guitar.

 We really liked the pickups Kramer equipped the Assault 220 with.
 It had a pair of hot alnico V humbuckers that really ripped with high gain settings on the amp.
-This was another guitar with a push pull tone knob, but rather than splitting the coils, it allows you to switch between parallel and series on the neck pickup.
-In series we got thick, beefy tones, but in parallel mode, it cleaned up with a trebly, almost glassy sound.
+This was another guitar with a push/pull tone knob, but rather than splitting the coils, it allows you to switch between parallel and series on the neck pickup.
+In series, we got thick, beefy tones.
+In parallel mode, it cleaned up with a trebly, almost glassy sound.

 We loved the idea of having the Floyd Rose trem system, but ultimately it ended up being a bit of a hindrance.
-It was a licensed FR system, and wasn’t quite as high quality as an authentic US made model.
-We found that the fine tuning knobs were quite difficult to use, and while it was stable after getting to pitch, the whole tuning process was more arduous than we hoped it would be.
+It was a licensed FR system, and wasn’t quite as high-quality as an authentic US-made model.
+We found the fine-tuning knobs were quite difficult to use, and while it was stable after getting to pitch, the whole tuning process was more arduous than we hoped it would be.

 All the basics done right on this homage to the classic Les Paul design.